NBA Playoff semis: Cavaliers rally late, beat Pistons for 3-2 lead

 Detroit seized control early in the second quarter with an 18-5 run to build a 47-32 lead.
 Cleveland answered with an 8-0 spurt to pull within seven, but the Pistons carried a 60-52 halftime advantage after forcing 10 turnovers that led to 20 points.

-Cleveland flipped the momentum in the third quarter as Detroit struggled offensively and the Cavaliers took better care of the ball.
+Cleveland flipped the momentum in the third quarter as Detroit struggled offensively, and the Cavaliers took better care of the ball.
 The Pistons missed eight of their first 10 shots, allowing Cleveland to erase the halftime deficit and pull even at 68 midway through the quarter.

-The Cavaliers had just two turnovers in the quarter and capitalized on Detroit’s cold stretch by closing with an 11-3 run to take an 84-80 lead into the fourth.
+The Cavaliers had just two turnovers in the quarter, and capitalised on Detroit’s cold stretch by closing with an 11-3 run to take an 84-80 lead into the fourth.

 “Wasn’t our best night offensively, but I think that’s what speaks volumes to getting this win, was we found a way, and that’s our first time doing it on the road in the playoffs,” Strus said.
 “And I think that’s a really big something we can build off of going forward in the playoffs.”